emidombek/nomada-photo/docs/README.md

      </details>

-**Thank You Page description of code and content (thank_you.html):**
+ **Thank You Page description of code and content:**

  - Head: Same content as the Gallery Landing and Destination Pages.

   - Body: Header (different hero image) and Footer are the same as the Gallery Landing and Destination Pages.

   - Main: This section contains a heading,

      <details>
       <summary>Click to view Thank You Page Settings, Code Screenshots & Code Description</summary>

      - Heading: The section begins with an h4 element displaying a hash symbol (#).
 This can be replaced with a relevant heading or icon to represent the purpose of the "Thank you page."